Name: Rosie Hull (nee Chinery)

 2014 was the year that really put everything back where it should be, two things that Rosie was doing and had planned when she had her accident and haven’t happened since were put to bed.
 The first being passing her HGV driving test, this was on the cards at the time of the accident and in July 2014 Rosie achieved this goal, she passed and now has her HGV.
 The second thing to really and truly get things back to normal was to ride point to pointing again, December 2014 Rosie achieved this when she was given a lovely ride by Basic Fact at Cottenham to finish 10th in a 15 runner race.

 Since then Rosie has had a few placings Point to pointing and also plenty of placings eventing with numerous different horses.
 2016 saw Rosie finish her eventing season slightly early due to her first child being due early in 2017, she also married her husband Ben earlier in 2016.
-Rosie’s daughter, Eliza was born in January 2017 and Rosie is now in the process of getting back riding and competing.
+Rosie’s daughter, Eliza was born in January 2017 and Rosie soon got back out competing.